 The Playwrights’ Colony is the centerpiece of PARC’s activities.
 The first Playwrights’ Colony was held in 1991 in Parrsboro, Nova Scotia and since then the annual event has been held in one of the four Atlantic Provinces, reflecting the organization’s regional scope.
 Since 2007, the Colony has been hosted on the campus of Mount Allison University in Sackville New Brunswick, the “Cultural Crossroads of the Maritimes” at the centre of the Atlantic Region.

 The selection process for a Colony begins with a script call being distributed throughout the Atlantic Region.
-Once submissions, including a nominal submission fee, have been received the Artistic Director, with input from members of an advisory committee, chooses the playwrights who will be invited to take part in the colony.
+Once submissions have been received the Artistic Director, with input from members of an advisory committee, chooses the playwrights who will be invited to take part in the colony.

 The Colony is an intensive two-week session.
 The first week is essentially a playwrights' retreat, with playwrights working individually with a dramaturge.
 In the second week, working with a company of actors, at least five and up to as many as twelve playwrights (emerging and established) from across the Region have an opportunity to develop a new script.
 The Colony provides playwrights with the time to write, to reflect and to revisit their work in a supportive and nurturing environment.